d-montgomery/clotFoam/README.md

 ## References
-* K. Leiderman and A. L. Fogelson, “Grow with the flow: a spatial–temporal model of platelet deposition and blood coagulation under flow,” Mathematical Medicine and Biology: a journal of the IMA, vol. 28, no. 1, pp. 47–84, 2011.
+* K. Leiderman and A. L. Fogelson, Grow with the flow: a spatial–temporal model of platelet deposition and blood coagulation under flow.
+Mathematical Medicine and Biology: a journal of the IMA, 28(1):47–84, 2011.
-* Aaron L. Fogelson and Andrew L. Kuharsky.
+* A. L. Fogelson and A. L. Kuharsky.
 Membrane binding-site density can modulate activation thresholds in enzyme systems.
 Journal of Theoretical Biology, 193(1):1–18, 1998.